You've found an area that we don't have tips for yet.

 Learn about your flight, your destination, and more.

-Stay on top of your flight information.
-Ask Google for the status of your flight: "What's
+Stay up to the minute on your flight.
+Ask Google for the status of your flight.
+For example

-Find things to do when visiting a new place by asking Google questions like, "What are
+Find things to do when visiting a new place by asking Google questions like, "Ok Google,

-Start a voice search on Android in two ways.
-You can tap the microphone icon in the
+You can start a voice search on Android in two ways: Either tap the microphone icon in the

-Google search bar.
-Or, you can set up your phone to recognize the phrase “Ok Google” to
+Google search bar, or set up the “Ok Google” voice command.

-left corner, touch the following: Menu icon > Settings > Voice > "Ok Google"
+the following: Menu icon > Settings > Voice > "Ok Google" detection.
+Make sure

-Follow the on-screen instructions to train Google to the sound of your unique voice.
-Once
+Follow the instructions to train Google to the sound of your voice.
+That’s it!
+You're ready

 Find your way by voice alone.
-For example, if you're running low on fuel, just ask, "Ok
+For example, if you're running low on fuel, you can say, "Ok

 Google, where's the nearest gas station?" and Google will get you there.

-You can also name places you go to often, like home or work, to get directions there
+You can also name places you go to often, like home or work: "Ok Google, take me home".

 Or, turn a commute into an adventure.
 Try asking for interesting things around you like,